spac3gh0st00/spac3gh0st00/README.md

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) to further or Malware Analysis.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|